raisultan/pac/readme.md

 ```

 #### API Documentation
-For detailed API documentation, visit the FastAPI generated API documentation once the application is running.
+For detailed API documentation, visit the FastAPI generated API documentation once the application is running on http://127.0.0.1:8000/docs#/